jiffyclub/blog-posts/install-python-april-2013.md

 * [homebrew/science][homebrew-science]
 * [samueljohn/python][samueljohn-python]

+With those repos tapped you can almost install NumPy, but first you'll have to use `pip` to install [nose][]:

+    pip install nose

-With those repos tapped you can install NumPy.
-I compile it against [OpenBLAS][] to avoid [a SciPy issue][scipy-issue].
+I compile NumPy against [OpenBLAS][] to avoid [a SciPy issue][scipy-issue].
 Compiling OpenBLAS requires gfortran, which you can get via Homebrew:

     brew install gfortran
     brew install numpy --with-openblas